 This format helps nurture creativity, problem solving, collaboration, and logic through interactive, self-paced tutorials, featuring short video lectures and game-like puzzles.
 Students will study topics such as:

-The club will be 8-weeks long on Wednesdays from 8-9am, starting September 20th - Nov 8th.
-Students MUST fill out the CODING CLUB APPLICATION FORM and submitted via email to firstname.lastname@example.org (preferred) or placed in the PTA mailbox at school; ATTN: Coding Club.
-Application are due by September 8th.
-Acceptance emails will be sent by September 13th.
+The club will be 8-weeks long on Wednesdays from 8-9am, starting January 31st and running through March 21st.
+Students MUST fill out the CODING CLUB APPLICATION FORM submitted via email to email@example.com (preferred) or placed in the PTA mailbox at school; ATTN: Coding Club.
+Registration will be open from January 8th-19th.
+Notifications will be made via email by 1/26.

 If accepted, completion of the following documents are required: